shbz80/egmri_ws/README.md

 # ROS Controller Plugin for YuMi Robot
-This repo is as adaptaion of the PR2 ROS controller plugin codebase of [https://github.com/cbfinn/gps](https://github.com/cbfinn/gps) to a general ROS control pluggin code to be used with any dual arm robot such as the YuMi robot.
+This repo is as adaptaion of the PR2 ROS controller plugin codebase of [https://github.com/cbfinn/gps](https://github.com/cbfinn/gps) to a general ROS control plugin code to be used with any dual arm robot such as the YuMi robot.

 ## Usage
 * A robot specific driver is required.